Damonte (gamer)

-Tanner Damonte, better known mononymously as Damonte (/dəˈmɒnteɪ/), is an American professional League of Legends player who is a positional coach for Counter Logic Gaming.
-Damonte is one of the few domestic mid laners to have recently competed in North America's LCS, alongside other players like Goldenglue and Pobelter.
+Tanner Damonte, better known mononymously as Damonte (/dəˈmɒnteɪ/), is an American professional League of Legends player and coach.
+In 2019, he was one of the few domestic mid laners to compete in North America's LCS, alongside other players like Goldenglue and Pobelter.
 He is particularly known for his mastery of the champion Qiyana.

 Career

 Echo Fox (2016–2018)

 Damonte began playing League of Legends competitively in January 2015, competing in amateur leagues under the names "Mini" and "Mini Me".
 In February 2016 he joined his first major professional team, Echo Fox, as a substitute player.
 From July 2016 to June 2017, he played as the mid laner for Delta Fox, Echo Fox's academy team competing in the Challenger Series.

 Damonte made his LCS debut in May 2017, after he was promoted to a starting position in Echo Fox's main roster.
 However, he was moved back to the academy roster in December 2017, before once again being promoted to the main roster in July 2018 following a brief suspension for poor behaviour in online ranked matches.